Mode of StudyPart-time by distance learning

 What you'll study on this PgCert Occupational Health and Safety Management course

 Both modules on this course are worth 30 credits each, for a total of 60 credits.
+You'll study one module is each Teaching Block.

 Modules currently being studied